Boschelli/academic-kickstart/content/publication/working/index.md

 ---
-title: "This is a place holder"
+title: "Expanding Our Use of Public Meeting Minutes"
 authors:
   - admin
 date: "2013-07-01T00:00:00Z"
 doi: ""